sr/operator/rpms/README.md

 1. Copy `RPMS/x86_64/package*.rpm` to the RPM server.
 1. Have a cool beverage of your choice.

+## Caveats

+### Tarballs from GitHub Enterprise

+`rpmbuild` is not able to download tarballs from GitHub Enterprise.
+If one of the sources for a package is hosted on `git.dev.pardot.com`, you'll need to download the file yourself and put it in `SOURCES/`.

 ## Resources

 * [Working with Spec Files](https://docs.fedoraproject.org/en-US/Fedora_Draft_Documentation/0.1/html/RPM_Guide/ch-specfiles.html) from the Fedora documentation